ryqndev/learn-ryqn-dev/src/content/learning-about-http-requests/README.md

 • `POST` - updates data.
 An example is when a user updates their Facebook relationship status.

-    • In this example, a user isn't getting data from a server, they're sending data to the Facebook servers and letting them know they are updating a data field
+    • In this example, a user isn't getting data from a server, they're sending data to the Facebook servers and letting them know they are updating a data field.
+Often times, a POST request will also have authentificiation data that gives a user permission to edit data.

 • `CREATE` - creates data.
 An example is when a user is creating a new post on their blog, their computer will send a CREATE http request to the server.